 Around 12 weeks into the pregnancy, expectant mothers start to show.
 With every week thereafter, the mother will slowly but surely get further away from the desk.
-When you work at a traditional desk this can cause a range of issues such as over reaching for your mouse and keyboard, which in turn can strain the neck and shoulders.
-It’s important to make sure that you follow good sitting practise during this time such as sitting as close to the desk as possible, keeping the top of the desk in line with your eyebrows and sitting at the correct height.
+When you work at a traditional desk this can cause a range of issues such as overreaching for your mouse and keyboard, which in turn can strain the neck and shoulders.
+It’s important to make sure that you follow good sitting practice during this time such as sitting as close to the desk as possible, keeping the top of the screen in line with your eyebrows and sitting at the correct height.

 Forearm rests can be helpful for pregnant women.
 In addition to supporting the forearms to prevent overreaching, it also creates a slight curve to allow the mother to get closer to the desk.

 A good office chair is so important during pregnancy, pregnant women’s bodies are having to deal with a lot of extra weight so lumbar support is essential for keeping a pregnant woman comfortable whilst she works throughout the day.

 An office chair for pregnancy should be adjustable, with arm rests and footrest if needed .
 A pregnant woman’s body will change so much throughout the course of their pregnancy, which is why adjustability is needed.
 The chair can adjust with her changing body.